“The possible devices, formats and spaces of appearance and representation of dance today and their impact on creation.”

 Target audience

-Choreographers, composers or performance artists of all generations with professional or pre-professional experience.
+Choreographers or performance artists of all generations with professional experience (at least one creation).

-Participants must formally commit to completing the entire 18-day course.
+Participants formally undertake to complete the entire 18-day course.

 Duration